civol/HDLRuby/README.md

 using RubyHDL::High
 ```

 After this, signals and sequencers can be described exactly like in HDLRuby.
 However, the resulting sequencer objects are not executed immediately and must be stored in a variable for further reference.
-For example the following Ruby code defines a sequencer, refered by the variable `my_seq`, which increments signal `counter` up to 1000:
+For example, the following Ruby code defines a sequencer, referred by the variable `my_seq`, which increments the signal `counter` up to 1000:

 ```ruby
 require 'HDLRuby/std/sequencer_sw'